PsychNeuro/ed1/book/chapter-03.md

 This is a checklist of key terms / concepts that you should know about from this chapter.
 As we'll learn in the memory chapter, it is a great idea to test yourself on what was said about each of these terms, and then go back and double-check -- that provides both beneficial repetition and also the *testing effect*.

 * Neural correlates of consciousness
-    + hard problem vs. easy problems
+    + Hard problem vs. easy problems
-    + unitary nature of consciousness
+    + Unitary nature of consciousness
-    + recurrent connectivity / processing
+    + Recurrent connectivity / processing
-    + subliminal processing
+    + Subliminal processing

 * Drugs:
     + Agonist: activates, enhances neurotransmitter / receptor function